 Apple Watch can be manually locked by holding down the side button.
-Additionally, motion heuristics are used to attempt to automatically lock the device shortly after it's removed from the wrist.
+Additionally, unless wrist detection is disabled, the device locks automatically shortly after it's removed from the user's wrist.
 When Apple Watch is locked, Apple Pay can only be used by entering the watch's passcode.
 Wrist detection is turned off using the Apple Watch app on iPhone.
 This setting can also be enforced using an MDM solution.